Melbourne’s trains, trams and buses are an easy way to see all of the city’s best attractions, sporting venues and shopping precincts.

 There are also several other airport bus services that connect the suburbs to both Melbourne and Avalon Airports.

-For more information on getting to the airport see Airport buses.
+For more information, see Airport buses.

 You can get public transport information in languages other than English by calling the translated phone lines.
 For more information, see Information in other languages.